influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/monitoring-influxenterprise-clusters.md

 ---
 title: Monitoring InfluxDB Enterprise clusters
-description: Use Chronograf data visualization with an InfluxDB OSS server to measure and monitor InfluxDB Enterprise cluster data nodes using Telegraf output plugins and input plugins.
+description: Use Chronograf dashboards with an InfluxDB OSS server to measure and monitor InfluxDB Enterprise cluster data nodes using Telegraf output plugins and input plugins.
 menu:
   chronograf_1_4:
     weight: 70